duerrfk/BlueIMU/README.md

 ## Flashing the Raw Transmitter Software

-In folder `src/transmitter-raw` you find the raw transmitter software, which programs the BlueIMU to transmits raw measurements from the 3 axis accelerometer and 3 axis gyroscope of the MPU6050 IMU via Bluetooth serial profile (SPP).
+In folder `src/transmitter-raw` you find the raw transmitter software, which programs the BlueIMU to transmit raw measurements from the 3 axis accelerometer and 3 axis gyroscope of the MPU6050 IMU via Bluetooth serial profile (SPP).
 This software is implemented for the Arduino platform (tested with Arduino IDE 1.6.6) using the MPU6050 and I2C code by Jeff Rowberg.

 In folder `arduino_board_definition` you find the corresponding board definition for the Atmega328P MCU running at 7.3728 MHz.
 Copy this directory into the folder `hardware` in your Arduino sketchbook.